Maximize security and minimize issues when accepting credit card payments online

 With more credit card payments come additional bottlenecks.
 The Chicago Tribune reported that chip-secured cards slowed down processing, leading to frustrated customers who may not even realize that their credit cards contain such chips.
 Roadblocks to a sale never make for online success; 25% of online sales report that they prefer to check out as a guest to avoid the complexities of log-ins; 50% of customers never return to a site once they leave to look for a discount code.

 What does your company need to succeed in the e-commerce sphere?
 Vantiv offers a variety of solutions to the problems facing businesses transitioning into the digital sales world.
-Find out how to increase security, manage costs, and maximize conversion using our capabilities for both online credit card payments and brick-and-mortar stores.
+Find out how to increase security, manage costs, and maximize conversion using our capabilities for both online credit card payments and processing payments in brick-and-mortar stores.